Big Data and Privacy - Lesson 10: Rapid Research - Cybercrime

 Following this lesson the teacher may opt to either run the research activity in the next lesson or move on to running the full Explore PT with the class.
 Note that the Explore PT prep unit includes additional resources that will help students prepare for the task.

-The students are going to look at how cybercrimes are
+The students are going to learn how cybercrimes are

 conducted, how cybersecurity measures can protect us, and what the